EliotKhachi/publicZk/202206170404/README.md

 See Reference [2] to set up a VPN.
 Just kidding.
 See Reference [2] for why a VPN is unneccessary for security.

 See Reference [3] to set up a cronjob to run your server when the raspberry boots.
+See Reference [4] to set up Cloudflare for DNS hosting
 ## References
 1. [YouTube - Raspberry Pi vs AWS](https://www.youtube.com/watch?v=QdHvS0D1zAI&t=337s)